yuri/ngcourse/handout/03-services.md

-# $http.get, Services and Promises
+# Part 3: $http.get, Services and Promises

 After setting up a basic view we will set up the app to receive data from the server using `$http.get`.
 To avoid doing server interaction in the controller,